pl4nty/blog/content/blog/Teams-LMS/index.md

 Only a few weeks later, unofficial support for large files was added to Teams.
 It still throws an error when linking to the assessment item, but the file does actually upload to SharePoint.
 Anyway, it was a fun intro to React, so I can’t complain.

-## June Edit
+### June Edit
-It was just a prank, MS removed the file upload and even one of the endpoints I was using.
+It was just a prank, Microsoft removed the file upload and even one of the endpoints I was using.
 Move fast and break things, right guys?

 So I rewrote it as a Teams app with Yeoman, Fabric, and my newly-acquired React skillz.
-While I was away the Fabric migration was finished, so I added progress bars, file type icons, multi-file/cancellable uploads.
+While I was away the Fabric migration was finished, so I added progress bars, file type icons, and multi-file/cancellable uploads.

 SSO tokens were recently added too, so I wrote some API middleware to exchange them for access tokens and achieved silent SSO!
 The final touch was a GitHub Action for continuous deployment, written on my own time so [it's open source](https://github.com/pl4nty/teams-deploy-tab).

 # Act 2: Printing (Oh, the Horror!)
 So Teams is fine and dandy for digital assessment, but what about those pesky written exams?
 Time to dive into the world of document management systems.
 Dozens of vendors threw poorly-made (or non-functioning) products at us, so we decided to create, scan and store written assessment ourselves.
-Fun!

 It all started with printing.
 We went with a manual document generation approach to handle our CRM's CSV output, ending up with a QR-coded Word template.
 A handy Adobe add-in spat out mail-merged cover pages, that were merged onto exam PDFs with an Adobe Acrobat script.
 Ugly I know, but the process was quick to develop and supported all the familiar binding and collating options on our Xerox MFPs.